whatmakeart/whatmakeart.github.io/content/video/shot-types.md

 Common camera angles include aerial shots, bird's eye perspective and low angle shots also know as worm's eye view.

-Your animation must use a minimum of 3 different shot types.
-It is a good rule of thumb to change the shot type and the angle of the camera for each scene, camera cut or panel of your storyboards.
-This keeps the viewer engaged with your visuals.
+It is a good rule of thumb to change the shot type and the angle of the camera for each scene, camera cut.
+If you are using [storyboards](./storyboards.md) then a rule of thumb is to create a new shot for each panel of your storyboards.
+This shot variety is more likely to keep the viewer engaged with your visuals than a single unchanging shot..

 ## Rule of Thirds